userdev265scratchandpython/winstaller/README.md

 **III - msdefender flagging**
-  By default, msdefender flags the app as malicious, to fox that, open  the windows defender and go to
+  By default, msdefender flags the app as malicious, to fix that, open  the windows defender and go to
   ```protection history```
   and allow the "malicious" app. it should be the zip archive, or else you have been infected. if you have gotten a malware, since the app doesn't checksum itself, it can still run after infected. this is not intentionnal if you get infected.